RobTillaart/I2C_EEPROM/README.md

 The **I2C_eeprom_cyclic_store** interface is documented [here](README_cyclic_store.md)

-#### RP2040 patch
+#### RP2040

-There are at least two boards files for the RP2040 that use a different Wire libraries.
+There are at least two boards modules for the RP2040 that use a different Wire libraries.
+One from "Earle F. Philhower" and an "MBED" one.
 See issues #53 and #55 for details.

-In 1.7.3 there is a patch for #53 by means of a ```#define RP2040_PATCH_53   true```.
-See the I2C_EEPROM.h file.
-This line is commented by default to let the library behave in a backwards compatible mode.
-If one uses the **earlephilhower** board module and want to set the SDA and SCL lines, this line can be uncommented.
+In 1.7.3 defines are checked to select between these two and as far as tested this seems to solve the issue #53 while being backwards compatible.
 If a better solution is found, it will be implemented.